Curriculum Overview

 The Honors Curriculum: A Semester-by-Semester guide

 The following is based on a student earning their undergraduate degree in 8 semesters and is a general guide only.
-The program of study may be different for students who complete internships off-campus, take summer coursework, are in credit-intensive majors, etc. Honors advisement throughout each student’s academic career will ensure that they are progressing in the curriculum.
+Except where specified, all Honors courses are 3 credit hours.
+Note: the program of study may be different for students who complete internships off-campus, take summer coursework, are in credit-intensive majors, etc. Honors advisement throughout each student’s academic career will ensure that they are progressing in the curriculum.

 The Honors College welcomes transfer students (both internal and external) and will work with transfer students individually to craft an appropriate path of study.